merkle-open/NitroNet/docs/getting-started.md

 </div>
 ```

-To determine the data types of the individual properties you have to look at the *data.json* of the component.
+If you are using Nitro as your frontend framework there is a *data.json* for each component.
+This file will help you to determin the data types of the individual properties.
 It is located under `./_data/<molecule-name>.json`.
 Oftentimes there is more than one *data.json* for the different states the component can have.
+If you don't have a *data.json* available then pick the type that suits the situation the best.

 ```json
 {